-“My immediate reaction is—too soon.
-But honestly, when I think about it, even with all the commotion, I must admit, it happened to me too.
+“My immediate reaction is—too soon, and too personal.
+But considering how much we’ve been through together, you deserve an answer.
+Even with all the commotion, I must admit, it happened to me too, right in front of your face.
 But there were a lot of simultaneous emotions.”

 ”It can’t be a coincidence.
 What if it’s, you know, intentional on their part?
 Maybe it’s their way of thanking us.
 During my next birth, I will not try to hide it from you.”

 “You could not possibly look forward to this, right?”